SZRabinowitz/CustomLG-Hotkeys/README.md

 CustomLG-Hotkeys will fully customize which activities you want to launch using the shortcut keys.
 Say goodbye to limitations!

 ## How?
 Connect your device to ADB, put the batch file somewhere in ADB's path, and run!
+When it tells you to go to your desired screen, navigate on your phone to the place you want to set the shortcut.

 ## What does it do
 CustomLG-Hotkeys works using the following logic: